-July 2025 Incentive payment begins June 2025- July 2026 Work on sustaining practices in all 12 core areas.
+July 2023 Incentive payment begins June 2023- July 2024 Work on sustaining practices in all 12 core areas.
 If any areas of weakness were identified in the evaluation, actively work on improvement in those areas.
-Use the PEAK team as a resource.
+Use the Peak team as a resource.
 Mentor level homes are required to do mentoring activities (see mentor home log) to maintain their status as a level 8 mentor home.
 Level 7 & 8, PCC & sustained homes are eligible to mentor (unless notified otherwise) to establish a pattern of mentoring and eligibility for mentor level.
-October - November 2025 Homes are encouraged to participate in PCC Conference in Manhattan, KS April or May 2026 Participate in an evaluation as appropriate Note: Level 6 homes are evaluated annually; level 7 and 8 homes are evaluated biannually April 15th, 2026 • Turn in mentor home log as appropriate.
+October- November 2023 Homes are encouraged to participate in Peak Round Tables April or May 2024 Participate in an evaluation as appropriate Note: Level 6 homes are evaluated annually; level 7 and 8 homes are evaluated biannually April 15th, 2024 Turn in mentor home log as appropriate.
 Contact the Peak team to determine if activities pass requirements

-• Correspondence about PEAK will come primarily through email.
+• Correspondence about PEAK 2.0 will come primarily through email.
 Please be sure to keep the email contact for your home current.